zelanko/sql-docs.pt-br/docs/ssms/agent/change-the-membership-of-a-job-category.md

 ## <a name="BeforeYouBegin"></a>Antes de começar

 ### <a name="Security"></a>Segurança
-Para obter informações detalhadas, consulte [Implement SQL Server Agent Security](../../ssms/agent/implement-sql-server-agent-security.md).
+Para obter informações detalhadas, consulte [Implementar a segurança do SQL Server Agent](../../ssms/agent/implement-sql-server-agent-security.md).

 ## <a name="SSMS"></a>Usando o SQL Server Management Studio